grafana/pyroscope/docs/sources/why-use-continuous-profiling/_index.md

 Why prioritize continuous profiling?
 Here are the key reasons:
 1. **In-Depth Code Insights:** It provides granular, line-level insights into how application code utilizes resources, offering the most detailed view of application performance.
 2. **Complements Other Observability Tools:** Continuous profiling fills critical gaps left by metrics, logs, and tracing, creating a more comprehensive observability strategy.
-3. **Proactive Performance Optimization:** Regular profiling enables teams to preemptively identify and resolve performance bottlenecks, leading to more efficient and reliable applications.
+3. **Proactive Performance Optimization:** Regular profiling enables teams to proactively identify and resolve performance bottlenecks, leading to more efficient and reliable applications.

 ### Business Impact of Continuous Profiling

 ![Infographic illustrating key business benefits](#)

 Adopting continuous profiling with tools like Pyroscope can lead to significant business advantages:
-1. **Reduced Operational Costs:** Optimization of resource usage can significantly cut down cloud and infrastructure expenses.
+1. **Reduced Operational Costs:** Optimization of resource usage can significantly cut down cloud and infrastructure expenses
-2. **Improved Application Performance:** Identifying and addressing performance bottlenecks leads to faster and more efficient applications.
+2. **Latency reduction:** Identifying and addressing performance bottlenecks leads to faster and more efficient applications
-3. **Enhanced Incident Management:** Faster problem identification and resolution, reducing Mean Time to Resolution (MTTR).
+3. **Enhanced Incident Management:** Faster problem identification and resolution, reducing Mean Time to Resolution (MTTR) and improving end-user experience

 ### Flamegraphs: Visualizing Performance Data